serena-zhu/get_next_line/README.md

 ```

 * The first parameter is the file descriptor that will be used to read.
-* the second parameter is the address of a pointer to a character that will be used to save the line (without '\n') read from the file descriptor.
+* The second parameter is the address of a pointer to a character that will be used to save the line (without '\n') read from the file descriptor.
 * The return value will be 1, 0, or -1 depending on whether a line has been read, when the reading has been completed, or if an error has occured, respectively.

 #### `Buffer Size`